Impact of the COVID-19 pandemic on prisons: Immigration detention facilities

 In the past decades, Immigration and Customs Enforcement (ICE) has turned to private, for profit companies to house the growing detainee population.
 Facilities operated by private companies are not subject to the same standards of accountability and oversight as government-operated facilities.
 Prior to the coronavirus, conditions in ICE detention facilities were described as overcrowded, unsanitary, understaffed, and dangerous.
 Detainees were not given sufficient access to medical care, and outbreaks of diseases such as mumps occurred.
 Over the course of the coronavirus pandemic, ICE has reported that 7,583 detention center detainees have tested positive for COVID-19, and 8 have died (as of 12/03/2020).
 However, ICE data has been criticized for having gaps and flaws.

 In March, detainees at several U.S. Immigration and Customs Enforcement (ICE) facilities went on strike to demand sanitary supplies.
 Federal judges in California and Pennsylvania have ordered ICE to release several detainees who have sued.
 Lawsuits are pending in Maryland, Massachusetts, New Jersey, Pennsylvania, and Washington state.
 As of April 2, there were 35,000 people in ICE custody.

 Twenty-seven migrant children held by the Office of Refugee Resettlement have tested positive for COVID-19 as of April 13.
 Six have recovered; three are in isolation in Texas and Illinois.

 In April and May, a series of letters were penned and signed by detainees in neighboring detention facilities in Eloy, AZ.
 The letters described a lack of food, medical treatment, and adequate safety measures as well as inhumane conditions in quarantine.
 One detainee stated they were going to ask to be deported in order to escape the facility's conditions.

-The Vera Institute of Justice released a peer reviewed model based on ICE data from late May.
+The Vera Institute of Justice released a peer-reviewed model based on ICE data from late May.
 Of the 80,655 people Vera estimates to be held in ICE detention at any point over a 60-day time period, they calculate that 15,549 would contract COVID-19.
 235 of these would require hospitalization.
 2-17 people would die in the first 60 days.

+By state

 Arizona

 On March 21, it was reported that 50 inmates had been released in Coconino County to reduce coronavirus risks.
 In Pima County, the sheriff proposed measures to reduce the inmate population, such as releasing 135 people jailed for probation violations or relocating some prisoners to state prisons.

 July 15: 569 inmates at 13 of the states 16 prisons have tested positive.